We've trained with the best GPS sports watches for tracking your outdoor workouts

 -

-The Garmin Forerunner 965 is the upgraded version of the Forerunner 955.
-It's a top-tier running watch, designed for runners who want all of the most advanced training tools on their wrists.
+The Garmin Forerunner 965 is a top-tier sports watch designed for runners who want all of the most advanced training tools on their wrists.
+It's also the best overall GPS watch under $1000.

-The watch has all of Garmin's advanced training metrics, including the Training Readiness Score, Morning Report, and Garmin's new Chronic Training Load feature, which focuses on a 28-day sum of your training.
-On the run, the watch was easy to read and navigate around.
-Off the run, the bright AMOLED touchscreen made the watch feel more like a smartwatch.
+The watch has all of Garmin's advanced workout metrics, including the Training Readiness Score, Morning Report and Garmin's useful Chronic Training Load feature, which focuses on a 28-day sum of your training.
+While working out, the watch is easy to read, even in direct sunlight.

-Despite the brighter screen, the Forerunner 965 still has the same impressive battery life we've come to expect from Garmin.
-The watch lasts 23 days in smartwatch mode, 31 hours in GPS mode without music, and 8.5 hours in GPS mode with music.
+Battery life is also impressive.
+The 965 lasts 23 days in smartwatch mode, 31 hours in GPS mode without music, and 8.5 hours in GPS mode with music.

 (Image credit: Future)